José Lobatón: Seattle Mariners

 On December 7, 2018, Lobatón signed a minor league contract with the Seattle Mariners organization.
 He was assigned to the Triple-A Tacoma Rainiers to begin the year.
 In 75 games with Tacoma, he batted .236/.305/.434 with 13 home runs and 38 RBI.

 Los Angeles Dodgers

 On August 9, 2019, Lobatón was traded the Los Angeles Dodgers in exchange for cash considerations.
-He finished the year with the Triple-A Oklahoma City Dodgers, posting a batting line of .234/.339/.383 in 15 games.
-Lobatón was released by the Dodgers organization on July 1, 2020.
+He finished the year with the Triple–A Oklahoma City Dodgers, posting a batting line of .234/.339/.383 with one home run and five RBI in 15 games.
+Lobatón elected free agency following the season on November 4.

+On January 9, 2020, Lobatón re–signed with the Dodgers organization on a minor league contract.
+He did not play in a game for the organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Lobatón was released by Los Angeles on July 1.

 Chicago Cubs

 On July 15, 2020, Lobatón signed a minor league deal with the Chicago Cubs.
 Lobatón was released by the organization on September 7, 2020.
 On February 12, 2021, Lobatón re-signed with the Cubs on a minor league contract that included an invitation to Spring Training.
 He was assigned to the Triple-A Iowa Cubs to begin the season, and hit .179/.347/.410 in 15 games for the team.
 On June 11, Lobatón was selected to the active roster.
 In a June 29 game against the Milwaukee Brewers, Lobatón sprained his shoulder attempting to avoid a collision with Josh Hader at first base.
 He was placed on the 60-day injured list the following day.
 He became a free agent after the 2021 season.